deviprasad80/hello-world/FAQ.md

    ```
 ------------------------------------------------------------------------------------------------------
-## Q:After booting the SONiC switch, it always has default IP configured on each port.
+### Q:After booting the SONiC switch, it always has default IP configured on each port.
 How to build an image without this default IP address configured on each port?

 **A**: During the initial install and boot process, Sonic creates the IPs for each interface and stores this in the config_db.json file (in /etc/sonic).
-These interfaces can either be deleted or replaced in the file and then reapply the configuration.
-Also replacing the config_db.json can be part of the deployment strategy.
+These interfaces can either be deleted or replaced in the file and can then be reapplied in the configuration.
+Also replacing the config_db.json can be a part of the deployment strategy.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Q:Which daemon writes to APP_DB?
+### Q:Which daemon writes to APP_DB?

 **A**: "fpmsyncd" daemon writes to APP_DB

 -------------------------------------------------------------------------------------
-## Q:Where does the configuration from "teamd" has been moved to?
+### Q:Where does the configuration from "teamd" has been moved to?

 **A**: All the configuration from "/etc/teamd" config file has been moved to "teammgrd"

 --------------------------------------------------------------------------------------------
-## Q:How is VRF configured in Linux kernel?
+### Q:How is VRF configured in Linux kernel?

 **A**: VRF is configured though the CLI wrapper but eventually SONiC uses the linux NetLink calls

 ---------------------------------------------------------------------------------------------
-## Q:Does VRF design support later versions of Linux Kernel 4.9?
+### Q:Does VRF design support later versions of Linux Kernel 4.9?

 **A**: Yes.
 VRF design supports later versions of Linux kernel.

 -------------------------------------------------------------------------------------------
-## Q:How does SONiC support link aggregation?
+### Q:How does SONiC support link aggregation?

 **A**: SONiC supports link aggregation usig "teamd" container.
 SONiC uses [libteam](http://libteam.org/) as the LACP implementation.The configuration is stored in the configuration database.
 Please refer to the [configuration](https://github.com/Azure/SONiC/wiki/Configuration) samples here to configure the port-channels.

 -------------------------------------------------------------------------------------------
-## Q:What is the main task of a daemon?
+### Q:What is the main task of a daemon?

 **A**: The main task of a daemon is to post device data to DB.
 Currently, to fetch switch peripheral devices related data SONiC will directly access hardware through platform pluggins

 -------------------------------------------------------------------------------------------
-## Q:What are the different types of PMON container daemons?
+### Q:What are the different types of PMON container daemons?

 **A**: PMON container has the following daemons.